COVID-19 pandemic in Guernsey: Background and preparations

 On 31 December 2019, China reported a cluster of pneumonia cases in its city of Wuhan.
 On 7 January 2020, the Chinese health authorities confirmed that this cluster was caused by a novel infectious disease.
 The World Health Organization (WHO) issued technical briefings on 10 and 11 January, warning about a strong possibility of human-to-human transmission and urging precautions.
-On 14 January, the WHO said "preliminary investigations conducted by the Chinese authorities have found no clear evidence of human-to-human transmission", although it recommended that countries still take precautions due to the human-to-human transmission during earlier SARS and MERS outbreaks.
-However, on 20 January, the WHO and China confirmed that human-to-human transmission had occurred.
+On 20 January, the WHO and China confirmed that human-to-human transmission had occurred.

 By March 2020, more than 170 countries and territories had been affected, with major outbreaks in China, Italy, South Korea and Iran.
 On 11 March 2020 the WHO characterised the spread of COVID-19 as a pandemic.
-The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
+The case fatality ratio for COVID-19 was lower than SARS of 2003, but the transmission was significantly greater, with a significant total death toll.

 Previously, in November 2019, the States had successfully conducted an exercise of the Channel Islands Strategic Pandemic Influenza Plan, a simulation flu pandemic exercise led by Public Health.
 The exercise was prompted by pandemic outbreak being moved to the top of the island's risk register following public health advice from the WHO.

 The States first acknowledged the emergence of a novel coronavirus, referred to then as 2019-nCoV Novel Coronavirus (Wuhan Virus), on 23 January when there were 571 known cases of infection worldwide and asserted in a media statement that they were "in a good position to respond to the developing 2019-nCoV situation".
 On 30 January, the WHO declared the outbreak a Public Health Emergency of International Concern, warning that "all countries should be prepared for containment."
 Testing started soon after and self-isolation requirements were imposed on arrivals to the island from several countries badly affected by the pandemic.
 On 23 February it was reported that 12 local patients had been tested with all results returning negative.
 On 25 February, a group of children at a local school were sent home to self-isolate after returning from a ski trip to northern Italy; one symptomatic student was tested but the result came back negative.